mclancy96/rails-dynamic-request-readme/README.md

 end
 ```

-Run the tests again.
+Run the tests again with `bin/rspec`.
 Now we see a failure saying that we are missing the
 `posts/show` view template.
 Let's fix that by creating a `posts` folder in the
 `views` directory and creating a `show.html.erb` file in the new `views/posts`
 directory.

-Running the tests now shows that we're all green, which means that the request
+Running the tests now with `bin/rspec` shows that we're all green, which means that the request
 will be properly routed through the controller and view and returns an HTTP
 status code of `200`.